TrynkaLab/tglow-core/README.md

 # Tglow: Core python component of tglow imaging pipeline.

-Core repo for the python component of the tglow HCI analysis pipeline.
+Core package for the python component of the tglow HCI analysis pipeline.

 # Install instructions